pestrela/music/traktor/README.md

   * its much easier to show to knowledgeable DJs in a single go
   * mixcloud is able to identify some tracks for you

+see also this forum post on [reducing the hiss of K7](http://www.oldskoolanthemz.com/forum/showthread.php?t=68960).

 ## How I edited my videos showing the Traktor screen